aashishvasu/OpenComposite/README.md

 of your controller.
 - The virtual keyboard does not yet.

-The games that I can confirm it works with are as follows:
-- Autmobilista 2
-- Assetto Corsa **
-- Assetto Corsa Competizione
-- DCS World *
-- Dirt Rally 2 *
-- Euro Truck Sim 2
-- F1 22
-- IL-2
-- Project CARS 2
-- rFactor 2

-\* These games use an old version of D3DCompiler_47.dll that is incompatible with some OpenXR Runtimes.
-If you experience an error with OpenComposite resulting in a -2 error code then find the D3DCompiler_47.dll in the game install dir and rename to D3DCompiler_47.dll_orig.
-This will then use the one from your system path that should be the latest version if your system is up to date.

 \** Some Oculus headsets seem to be incompatible with OpenXR initialising with Vulkan for some games.
 If you have issues with AC or other games try putting initUsingVulkan=false in the opencomposite.ini (see [Configuration](https://gitlab.com/znixian/OpenOVR/-/tree/openxr#configuration-file) section for details.)

-It probably works in quite a few other games, but I have not tried them.

-## Downloading and installation
+# Downloading and installation

 OpenComposite can either be installed system-wide (all SteamVR-based games will use it automatically) or per-game (replace a DLL file for each game, this usually must be done each time said game is updated).

-(Note that these instructions are intended for Windows, Linux users can scroll down to the [Linux specific](linux-specific-info) section)
+(Note that these instructions are intended for Windows, Linux users can scroll down to the [Linux specific](#linux-specific-info) section)

-### System-wide installation
+## System-wide installation

 Download the [OpenComposite Launcher](https://znix.xyz/OpenComposite/runtimeswitcher.php?branch=openxr).
 Unzip it to a folder of your choosing, and run `OpenComposite.exe`.
 Click 'Switch to OpenComposite', and wait while the DLLs are downloaded.
 Games will now run via OpenComposite